btdrick/BuildABand/README.md

 Iteration 2 Goal:
 The app will fulfill remaining user stories from Iteration 1.
-The development team anticipates the implementation of adminstrative priveleges for feed supervision.
+The development team anticipates the implementation of adminstrative privileges for feed supervision.
 Build-A-Band will also be experimenting with the framework for its novel projects system and will seek to expand its networking features to include messaging and inviting users to projects.